Enrique Iglesias: Personal life

 Since 2001, Iglesias has been in a relationship with Russian tennis player Anna Kournikova.
-They have fraternal twins, a boy and a girl born in 2017, and a daughter born in 2020.
+They have fraternal twins, a boy and a girl born in 2017, a daughter born in 2020 and a son born in 2025.
 They reside in Miami.

 In 2003, Iglesias had surgery to remove a circular mole from the right side of his face, citing concerns that over time it could become cancerous.

 Philanthropy

 In 2010, Iglesias was included in the project Download to Donate, run by Music for Relief, an organization started by American rock band Linkin Park.
 He co-produced Download to Donate for Haiti, a charity album for the 2010 Haiti earthquake, with the co-vocalist of the band Mike Shinoda.
 Both of them promoted the album at various venues, one of them being Larry King Live, where he and Shinoda explained the project.

 In 2013, Iglesias urged his followers to donate money through the American Red Cross to help the victims of the deadly Typhoon Haiyan in the Philippines.
 The typhoon struck one month after the Philippines was hit by a 7.2-magnitude earthquake which destroyed homes and livelihoods of around 350,000 people.

 In 2015, Iglesias partnered with Save the Children to launch a heart T-shirt campaign.
 The design was inspired by a heart he drew on his bloodstained T-shirt after injuring his hand with a drone during a concert in Tijuana.
 All net proceeds or approximately $11–12 per shirt were directed to Save the Children’s Children’s Emergency Fund or HEART program in Mexico.

 Iglesias has supported City of Hope, Habitat for Humanity, Help for Heroes, Live Earth, the Muscular Dystrophy Association, Special Olympics, The Salvation Army, and charitable causes like Alex's Lemonade Stand Foundation and hunger relief.